programarivm/babylon/docs/adding-languages.md

 |-----------------|-----------------|
 | Telugu          | `tel`           |

 This scenario is easier than the previous one since there isn't any data preparation involved.
-No machine learning stuff, just tweak the `src/Detector/LanguageDetector.php` file as it is shown in [Babylon is taught the Telugu language](https://github.com/programarivm/babylon/pull/19/files).

 This is a two-step process: